hagNone/Request_for_proposal_extraction/README.md

 # Request for Proposal (RFP) Extraction Tool

-Request for Proposal (RFP) Extraction Tool is an end-to-end automated system designed to intelligently extract and structure key information from RFP and Bid documents of varying formats -  including PDF, HTML, DOCX, and TXT.
+Request for Proposal (RFP) Extraction Tool is an end-to-end automated system designed to intelligently extract and structure key information from RFP and Bid documents of varying formats -  including [...]

-Organizations, especially those in procurement, education, and government sectors, often deal with large volumes of RFPs that contain crucial details like Bid Numbers, Submission Deadlines, Payment Terms, and Product Specifications.
-Extracting these manually is time-consuming and error-prone.
-This tool automates that process efficiently using document parsing, semantic chunking, and LLM-powered extraction (Gemini).
+Organizations, especially those in procurement, education, and government sectors, often deal with large volumes of RFPs that contain crucial details like Bid Numbers, Submission Deadlines, Payment Te[...]

 ## Features